 Generally, tiger salamanders can go for as long as two weeks days without eating if the environmental temperatures are low.
 However, this isn’t to say you should test the endurance of your salamander.

-It is a good idea to offer your tiger salamander food at least two times per week.
+In most cases, it is a good idea to offer your tiger salamander food at least two times per week.

 What Baby Tiger Salamanders Eat In Captivity